treeform/nim_emscripten_tutorial/readme.md

 The [step3.nim](step3.nim) is more complex as it requires loading shaders and setting up a triangle to draw.
 It also in includes a directory in a virtual files system:
 `--preload-file data` which generates a file called `step3.data` which is loaded right before a module is run.
 It also handles resizing of window as well.

-Again see it work natively:
+Again see it run natively:
 ```sh
 nim c -r step3.nim
 ```